 Katie Price Weekly

-A weekly watch of one of our favorite telly personalities.
+A weekly watch of one of our favourite telly personalities.
 Following in the footsteps of the likes of Antony Cotton and Roxanne Pallett ATV News turns to the one and only – thank God – Katie Price.
 What’s our darling of the television screen been up to this week?

 Is the price of fame taking its toll?
-Today The Sun reported how Katie and and husband Kieran Hayler had put on a ‘united front as they celebrated son Jett’s fourth birthday.’
+Today The Sun reported how Katie and husband Kieran Hayler had put on a ‘united front as they celebrated son Jett’s fourth birthday.’
 The pair were snapped enjoying a birthday party following several reports this week that Katie had been seen several times without her wedding ring, and had seemingly implied she wanted her better half, well better than many of the previous ones, to take a lie detector test.
 Now that is one episode of The Jeremy Kyle Show I would watch.

 Price was also in the news this week over her wardrobe choices for her daughter Bunny.
-The fashion of her youngest daughter were called into question, The Sun reported, by infuriated fans who blasted the star for seemingly dressing her in real bunny fur slippers.
+The fashion of her youngest daughter was called into question, The Sun reported, by infuriated fans who blasted the star for seemingly dressing her in real bunny fur slippers.

-The first Female Doctor speaks…
+The First Female Doctor speaks…

 Jodie Whittaker joined ITV’s Lorraine last week (8th Aug) to talk about her latest role, taking on The Doctor in BBC One’s Doctor Who.